Venika/BaatCheet/README.md

 # BaatCheet
-Baatcheet in Hindi means having a conversation.
+The word Baatcheet in Hindi language means having a conversation.
 I built this realtime chat application Node.js, Express and Socket.io.
-It has a CSS gradient animated background.
-It has different conversation rooms with different topics that people can join.
-It supports multiple users and people can leave a chat room and join another one.
+It has different conversation rooms with different topics that users can join.
+It supports multiple users and allows them to leave a chat room and join another one.

 # Demo
 To try out the app, visit https://baatcheet-chat-app.herokuapp.com/